DreymaR/BigBagKbdTrixPKL/README.md

 There are some pitfalls to using a keyboard remapping program like EPKL for gaming, which uses the keyboard very differently.

 In gaming a key is often held down for a longish time.
 This may lead to some problems:
-* The underlying OS layout sends repeated KeyDown key events that are picked up and processed by EPKL.
+* The OS keyboard/input driver sends repeated KeyDown key events that are picked up and processed by EPKL.
 KeyUp is only sent once, on key release.
 * When sending characters, AutoHotkey sends a KeyDown followed immediately by a KeyUp.
 So inbetween each sent KeyDown there will be an extra KeyUp.
     - The result of this is often choppy game controls.
 Also, the MonkeyType typing test site has a cheat detection that interprets this behavior as suspect.
     - The solution is to use a key mapped (VK/SC/eD2VK or System) layout.
 These pass on the KeyDown events from the OS, and send KeyUp only on release.